Signing Keys

 As previously discussed, NKEYs are identities, and if someone gets a hold of an account or operator nkey they can do everything you can do as you.

-NATS has a strategies to let you deal with scenarios where your private keys escape out in the wild.
+NATS has strategies to let you deal with scenarios where your private keys escape out in the wild.

 The first and most important line of defense is Signing Keys.
 Signing Keys allow you have multiple NKEY identities of the same kind (Operator or Account) that have the same degree of trust as the standard Issuer nkey.